Sunshine Coast Wootha Prize

 Today, Red Cedar is grown and harvested in much slower and more sustainable ways.

-Sunshine Coast Wootha Prize 2023
+Sunshine Coast Wootha Prize 2024

 Proudly sponsored by Sunshine Coast Council and hosted by Barung Landcare, the Sunshine Coast Wootha Prize is the feature exhibition at the Maleny Wood Expo.

 The competition showcases beautiful and sustainably crafted pieces from wood artisans and furniture makers from all over Australia.
-This year, entrants were invited to explore the theme ‘Dovetails’.

 Artist: Guy Breay